huggingface/blog/quanto-introduction.md

 - user: marcsun13
 ---

-# Quanto: a pytorch quantization toolkit
+# Quanto: a PyTorch quantization backend for Optimum

 Quantization is a technique to reduce the computational and memory costs of evaluating Deep Learning Models by representing their weights and activations with low-precision data types like 8-bit integer (int8) instead of the usual 32-bit floating point (float32).